 NEW YORK (AP) -- The New York Stock Exchange is once again the home of the Whopper.

-Burger King Worldwide Inc. began trading as a public company Wednesday under the ticker symbol "BKW."
-Its shares closed up 3.5 percent at $15.01.
+Burger King began trading as a public company Wednesday under the ticker symbol "BKW," with shares gaining 98 cents, or 6.8 percent, to $15.48 in morning trading.

 The world's No. 2 hamburger chain had last traded as a public company between 2006 and 2010 before it was purchased and taken private by investment firm 3G Capital.